mihonapp/mihon/README.md

-Tachiyomi is a manga reader for Android free and open source.
+Tachiyomi is a free and open source manga reader for Android.

 Keep in mind it's still a beta, so expect it to crash sometimes.